PLEASE READ: If your CD

 adaptor in.
 If you here a single "pop" sound in the headphones then to

-CD-20 is getting power.
+Model 20 is getting power.
 If no pop is heard then the power adaptor is

 probably defective.
 The power adaptor can be tested with an AC